 Pumpkin leaves and blossom

 The first of the pumpkin blossoms are opening; they open early in the morning and close fairly quickly.
-I once came across a bee struggling inside a flower that had collapsed before it finished gathering pollen.
-When the flower wilts, the sticky soft petals bond together, and the bee would never have escaped if I hadn’t been in that spot at that time!
-It was so cool, I didn’t think a tender flower could be so strong.
+This morning a bee was struggling inside a flower that had collapsed before it finished gathering pollen.
+When the flower wilts, the sticky soft petals bond together, and the bee would never have escaped had I not investigated where the frantic-sounding buzzing was coming from.
+I didn’t think a tender flower could be so strong!

 The 4th of July on the 22nd of June